 Coyote Gulch is a tributary of the Escalante River located in one of the most remote areas of the US near Escalante, Utah.
 The majority of the gulch is part of Grand Staircase Escalante National Monument, while the lower section reaches into Glen Canyon National Recreation Area.

-The gulch is an outdoor adventurer’s paradise!
 There are endless unique sights to explore including magnificent rock formations, waterfalls, unmarked trails, and even a hidden swimming hole.
-Backpacking in Coyote Gulch will feel like you’re exploring a new planet!
+Hiking or backpacking through Coyote Gulch will feel like you’re exploring a new planet!

-There are four possible trailheads for the Coyote Gulch backpacking trip, each located 30+ miles down a washboard dirt road called Hole in the Rock Road.
+There are four possible trailheads to access Coyote Gulch, each located 30+ miles down a washboard dirt road called Hole in the Rock Road:

 The map below displays the 4 possible Coyote Gulch trailheads, including the trails leading into Coyote Gulch.
 Note that you will be driving down Hole in the Rock road from the northwest side of Red Well.